As a DJ (video intro above)

 Armed Consumer (Producer/Entrepreneur) This production was picked up by a major media distributor in July of 2008 and has sold nationwide.
 However many things come to an end… now I sell some online and need to get back to working on retail distribution.

-I’ve travelled with Colin Powell, Rudy Giuliani, Lou Holtz, Bill Cosby and more for several months as a professional platform speaker selling stock trading software before the seminar company went out of business.
+I’ve travelled with Colin Powell, Rudy Giuliani, Lou Holtz, Bill Cosby and more for several months as a professional platform speaker selling stock trading software for TD Ameritrade before the seminar company ownership divorced and went out of business.
 If they get it up and running again, I would be happy to get right back involved.

-I do training events and entertainment as the Game Show Guy too…
+I do training events and entertainment as the Game Show Guy nationwide too…

 Articles – I author stuff on a variety of topics